 - If you provide evidence that you're entitled to a guaranteed issue right, the insurance company can't use any medical answers you give to deny you a Medigap policy or change the price.

 How to pay for your policy

 It's best to pay by check, money order, or bank draft.
 Make it payable to the insurance company, not the agent.
-If buying from an agent, get a receipt with the insurance company's name, address, and phone number for your records.
+If you buy from an agent, get a receipt with the insurance company's name, address, and phone number for your records.
 Some companies may offer electronic funds transfer (automatic payment from checking account or credit card).

 Decide when your policy should start